apaschenko/lenka/README.md

 ```

 When `deepCopy` invoked without options, it works just like regular deep copy utilities, with one exception:
-if the original object contains circular dependencies, then all these dependencies will be correctly reproduced in the copy (of course, they will point to members of the copy, not the original).
+if the original object contains circular referenceses, then all these references will be correctly reproduced in the copy (of course, they will point to members of the copy, not the original).

 To control the behavior of `deepCopy`, you can pass an options object (for a typescript, the Lenka package exports a service type **DCOptions** that describes the fields of this object).
 ```javascript